Grades & Reporting Periods

 An incomplete grade is given at a teacher's discretion when illness or other circumstances beyond a student's control prevent completion of course work by the end of the semester.

-Both the student and the teacher must complete an incomplete form and file it with the Registrar.
-The teacher will prepare an evaluation with the incomplete grade, an explanation of the student's plan for completion, and the due date.
+The student and the teacher must complete an incomplete form with an explanation of the plan for completion and a due date.
+The form is then submitted to the Registrar.

 Class Ranking